help.are.na

 Collections of content on Are.na

-A channel is a collection of content on Are.na, made up of both Blocks and other channels.
+A channel is a collection of content on Are.na, made up of both and other channels.

 What a channel becomes is up to you and whoever you share it with.
 It can be a reading list, an archive of research, a brainstorming canvas, or a collection of ongoing research.
 It can also be a mindmeld between collaborators, a private headspace for your thoughts, or a poem.